-Your Trusted Squad is dedicated to providing accurate, objective, trustworthy, credible, evidence-based information.
+Your Trusted Squad is on a mission to transform the experience of infertility forever.
+We are dedicated to providing accurate, objective, trustworthy, credible, evidence-based information.
 Your Trusted Squad is committed to the highest editorial standards within all of our content

 This Editorial Notice covers all health content on our website and social media platforms as well as our guides, articles, blogs, video, audio, brochures, images and infographics and social media.